 Also included in the kits are leashes and other supplies.

-Kits are presently in service on Rescue 2 (Mound House,) Rescue 3 (Stagecoach,) Rescue-Transport 11 (Douglas County,) Special Operations Support 1 (Stagecoach) and are being assigned to strategic first responders.
-Kits are also carried by Lyon County Animal Services, Fernley Animal Control and the North Lyon County Fire Protection District and the Mason Valley Fire Protection District.
+Kits are presently in service on Rescue 1 (Douglas County,) Rescue 3 (Stagecoach,) Rescue-Transport 11 (Douglas County,) Special Operations Support 1 (Stagecoach) and are being assigned to strategic first responders.
+Kits are also carried by Lyon County Animal Services, Fernley Animal Control, the North Lyon County Fire Protection District and the Mason Valley Fire Protection District.

 The kits are provided free of charge to qualifying agencies and organizations, although the recipients are responsible for providing their own oxygen cylinders and regulators.
 Air for Paws is an all-volunteer donor supported 501(c)(3) non-profit that has provided over 600 kits nationwide and to our military overseas using funds received from donors.